petepm/Slundge/lyrics.md

 Past
 On a free path
 Feel bad for acting kind of mean

-Fluctuating about the background
+Bop bop up and down the about the background Perturbations grow
+With some luck we might
+Glean clues
-It's so obscene
+From obscene news
-Obscene true
-Clean shoes

-Shearing infinitely
+To infinitely shear

-Some boppin' stuff
 We can't all steer
-Some of us gotta row
-Down the stream
-Slow
-Momentum
+Row row... row

 ### Prechorus 2